kwop/gitlab-mcp/README.md

 - `USE_MILESTONE`: When set to 'true', enables the milestone-related tools (list_milestones, get_milestone, create_milestone, edit_milestone, delete_milestone, get_milestone_issue, get_milestone_merge_requests, promote_milestone, get_milestone_burndown_events).
 By default, milestone features are disabled.
 - `USE_PIPELINE`: When set to 'true', enables the pipeline-related tools (list_pipelines, get_pipeline, list_pipeline_jobs, list_pipeline_trigger_jobs, get_pipeline_job, get_pipeline_job_output, create_pipeline, retry_pipeline, cancel_pipeline, play_pipeline_job, retry_pipeline_job, cancel_pipeline_job).
 By default, pipeline features are disabled.
 - `GITLAB_AUTH_COOKIE_PATH`: Path to an authentication cookie file for GitLab instances that require cookie-based authentication.
 When provided, the cookie will be included in all GitLab API requests.
+- `CF_TOKEN`: Cloudflare Access token for GitLab instances protected by Cloudflare Access.
+When set, the `cf-access-token` header will be included in all GitLab API requests.
 - `SSE`: When set to 'true', enables the Server-Sent Events transport.
 - `STREAMABLE_HTTP`: When set to 'true', enables the Streamable HTTP transport.
 If both **SSE** and **STREAMABLE_HTTP** are set to 'true', the server will prioritize Streamable HTTP over SSE transport.
 - `GITLAB_COMMIT_FILES_PER_PAGE`: The number of files per page that GitLab returns for commit diffs.
 This value should match the server-side GitLab setting.
 Adjust this if your GitLab instance uses a custom per-page value for commit diffs.